-The life sciences industry faces a multitude of challenges.
+The life sciences industry is facing ongoing challenges.

-A multitude of challenges lies ahead for the life sciences industry as it strives to continue delivering therapies to patients during the COVID-19 pandemic.
-Disruptions are having an impact on every phase of the pharmaceutical life cycle – from clinical research through manufacturing and commercialization.
+The challenges – and opportunities – of continuing to deliver therapies to patients during the COVID-19 pandemic are many.
+Disruptions have had an impact on every phase of the pharmaceutical life cycle – from clinical research through manufacturing and commercialization.
 SAS can help you make the best analytics-based decisions as you endeavor to overcome obstacles and plan for the future.

 - Augmented Trial Designs